wgrisa/django-cra-sample/README.md

 To create a production build, use yarn build.
 ```

-You will see a page with React's default "Welcome" page, and also a string `[]` which is the list of Leads in our database, which is currently empty.
+You will see a page with React's default "Welcome" page, and also a string `{ leads: []}` which is the list of Leads in our database, which is currently empty.
 To wrap it up, let's add an item using the API provided from Django Rest Framework

 ### 3. Adding an item using the API